sglanger/plotter/README.md

 	* searches VNA for relevent prior SRs, puts them in /tmp/patID/priors,
 	* mv patID/ to pipeline/pending, then exits
 * dispatcher.py, this is where the magic happens
-	* based on study description (and other info) decides what handle to call
+	* based on study description (and other info) decides what handler to call
 	* handler does things, assembles the package as new SR and/or plot
-	* moves that result to /pipeline/pending/patID
+	* moves that result to /pipeline/sending/patID
-* fwatcher sees new folder in /pipeline/pending and calls sender.py
+* fwatcher sees new folder in /pipeline/sending and calls sender.py
 * sender.py sends the package to LBnet via a C-Store, purges /pipeline/pending/patID, exits